SamGomes/GIMME/README.md

 ## Requirements

 GIMME requires Python 3 in order to be executed (Tested in Python 3.7.0).
-No additional tools are required.
 GIMME was tested on Windows and Linux.
-May also work in MacOS, but remains untested in this platform.
+The tool may also work in MacOS, but remains untested in this platform.

 ## Setup